Download the entire Student Handbook in Adobe Acrobat PDF format.

 Conferences will be held as needed to discuss the progress of the students.
-One mandatory conference is scheduled on Monday, October 13, 2014
+One mandatory conference is scheduled on Tuesday and Wednesday, November 20 and 21, 2018.

 Respect of oneself and others is paramount in a Catholic school community.
 As a part of that respect, all members of the school community have the right to expect that information given to an individual will be kept in confidence.
 Teachers will keep confidential information entrusted to them so long as no one’s life, health, or safety is at stake.
 Parents will be promptly notified of any teacher’s concerns.